Could trauma’s impact be passed along genetically from one generation to the next?

 And if you’d like to read this study for yourself, you can find it in Biological Psychiatry, volume 80, pp. 372 – 380.

-For the latest insights from Bessel van der Kolk, MD; Pat Ogden, PhD; Stephen Porges, PhD; and Ruth Lanius, MD, PhD, please join us for this week’s free broadcast in the Treating Trauma Master Series.
+For the latest insights from Bessel van der Kolk, MD; Pat Ogden, PhD; Stephen Porges, PhD; and Ruth Lanius, MD, PhD, please join us for the Treating Trauma Master Series.

 Now I’d like to hear from you.
 What have you found helpful in working with clients who have a family history of trauma?